The paper outline for COMP103 (SEC and NET) for high school students can be found here: http://www.cs.waikato.ac.nz/~nkanji/COMP103/

 This paper introduces computer programming in C# – the exciting challenge of creating software and designing artificial worlds within the computer.
 It also covers concepts such as the internals of the home computer, the history and future of computers, how computers are changing society, and current research and challenges in computing.

 Students who pass this paper will be able to create programs in C#, using the common graphical controls such as buttons, picture boxes and text fields.
 They will understand the basic concepts of event-driven and object-oriented programming.
 They will be able to use conditional statements to react to user input and process errors.
-They will be able to use iterative statements, arrays, lists and structs to process large amounts of data.
+They will be able to use iterative statements, arrays, and lists to process large amounts of data.
 The student will understand a broad range of significant Computer Science concepts.

 Official Timetable Information